Gunsmoke: About The Show

 Facts About Gunsmoke

 The Gunsmoke radio program was broadcast between 1952 to 1961.
 Marshall Matt Dillon was voiced by William Conrad.
-His deep and powerful sound was perfect for broadcasting and he was paid handsomely.

 “I’m that man, Matt Dillon, United States Marshal, the 1st man they look for and the last they want to meet.
 It’s a chancy job, and it makes a man watchful … and a little lonely.” – Matt Dillon